zeljkoobrenovic/grounded-architecture/_posts/2022-01-03-requirements.markdown

 </div>

 ## Goals
-More specifically, I identified the following needs that an architecture function should support.
+More specifically, I identified the following needs that an architecture function should support in complex organizations.

 ### Goal 1: Executing At Scale